Requirements for the Major in Astronomy/Planetary Sciences

-- One of the following: MAT 203 Calculus III with Applications MAT 205 Calculus III AMS 261 Applied Calculus III or MAT 307 Multivariable Calculus with Linear Algebra
+- One of the following: MAT 203 Calculus III with Applications or MAT 205 Calculus III or AMS 261 Applied Calculus III or MAT 307 Multivariable Calculus with Linear Algebra

 E. Upper-Division Writing Requirement:

 Students are certified as satisfying the upper-division writing requirement by registering for the 0-credit AST 459 and completing writing projects within their major.
 All students majoring in Astronomy/ Planetary Sciences must submit two papers (term papers or independent research papers) to the Astronomy coordinator for Department evaluation by the end of the junior year.
 If this evaluation is satisfactory, the student will have fulfilled the upper- division writing requirement.
 Papers should be written in the form of a journal article.
 All papers must consist of an abstract, introduction, main content, and references.
 References should be cited throughout the text.
 Any figures should be numbered and have an appropriate caption.
 If you are using a lab report for the basis of this requirement, you should expand upon the introduction and describe the connection to topical scientific research.

 1. The following physics courses are alternatives to PHY 131/PHY 133 + labs PHY 132/PHY 134 (collectively called the PHY 131-Sequence): PHY 125, 126, 127, with labs PHY 133 and 134 (collectively called the PHY 125-Sequence) or PHY 141/133 and 142/134 (Collectively called the PHY 141-Sequence).